citron-throated-toucan-1600

 Distribution

-The Citron-throated Toucan (Ramphastos (vitellinus) citreolaemus) is primarily found in the northern region of South America, including parts of Colombia.
-In Colombia, the distribution of the Citron-throated Toucan is predominantly concentrated in the eastern and southeastern regions of the country, particularly in areas of the Amazon rainforest and lowland tropical forests.
+The Citron-throated Toucan is found in the northern region of South America, including parts of Colombia.
+The distribution of the Citron-throated Toucan is concentrated in the eastern and southeastern regions of the country in areas of the Amazon rainforest and lowland tropical forests.

 Taxonomy